philipperemy/Facebook-Profile-Pictures-Downloader/README.md

 ### Automatic update (much more useful)

-Before using the automatic updates, make sure that it worked at least one time with the manual update of the token.
+Before using the automatic updates, make sure that it worked at least one time with the manual procedure (just above).
 Browse on https://developers.facebook.com/tools/explorer/ and request a Token ID.
-The server is a web scraper.
-If everything is not correctly set up, it will fail for sure.
+This part relies on web scraping.
+If everything is not correctly set up beforehand, it is very likely to fail.

-Once it's done, let's start this server that will automatically query Facebook servers for a new token.
-The main script auto detects when the token expires.
+Once it's done, let's start this server that will automatically ask Facebook servers for a new token.
+The main script `profile_miner.py` auto detects when the token expires.
 When this happens, a call is made to the server started by `auto_token_generator.py`.

 Start the server with this command:
 ```
 export FB_EMAIL=john.appleseed@apple.com FB_PASS='i_love_apple';python3 auto_token_generator.py
 ```
 Where `FB_EMAIL` is your Facebook email address and `FB_PASS` is your Facebook password.
+I advise you to create a specific Facebook account just for those tasks.

 ## Scan data